vinit-patidar-03/vinit-patidar-03/ReadMe.md

 <h1>Hi 👋, I'm Vinit Patidar</h1>
 <p>A Software Engineer passionate about innovation and continuous learning, with strong proficiency in both front-end and back-end technologies.
-Experienced in building responsive, user-friendly applications and currently sharpening skills in Data Structures & Algorithms and System Design.
+Experienced in building responsive, user-friendly applications and currently sharpening skills in System Design.
 Driven to leverage technology to solve real-world problems and create meaningful impact.
 Open to new opportunities and collaborations in the ever-evolving tech landscape.
 Let’s connect and build something great together.</p>

 ## 🌐 Socials: